camunda-community-hub/challenges/CD_CI/solution/GitHubAction/bpmn/GitHubActionBPMNSelfManage.md

 camunda-rest-zeebe-gateway-public   LoadBalancer   34.118.227.68    34.23.115.65      8080:31276/TCP                 17m
 camunda-grpc-zeebe-gateway-public   LoadBalancer   34.118.239.224   104.196.165.146   26500:30198/TCP                17m
 ```
-Two public service are accessible.
+Two public services are accessible.
 One for REST and one for GRPC.

-The yaml file is
+The YAML file is

 ```yaml
 apiVersion: v1